We found 4 neurologists who accept Humana Simplicity HMO Open Access Gold 03/100 near Stillwater, MN.

-Dr. Mustafa Ucer's areas of specialization are neurophysiology, neurology (brain & spinal cord disease), and sleep medicine; he sees patients in South Sartell, MN, Stillwater, MN, and Saint Paul, MN.
-He is professionally affiliated with HealthPartners Specialty Center, Regions Hospital, and Stillwater Medical Group.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Ucer accepts.
+Dr. Mustafa Ucer's areas of specialization are neurophysiology, neurology (brain & spinal cord disease), and sleep medicine.
+Dr. Ucer is affiliated with HealthPartners Specialty Center, Regions Hospital, and Lakeview Health System.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 Unfortunately, he is not currently accepting new patients.
-His education and training includes medical school at Hacettepe University Faculty of Medicine and residency at a hospital affiliated with the University of Minnesota.
-In addition to English, Dr. Ucer (or staff) speaks German, Italian, and Turkish.
+He attended medical school at Hacettepe University Faculty of Medicine.
+He completed his residency training at a hospital affiliated with the University of Minnesota.
+Dr. Ucer (or staff) speaks the following foreign languages: German, Italian, and Turkish.

 Conditions / Treatments